codee-com/open-catalog/README.md

 [a suite of microbenchmarks](https://github.com/codee-com/open-catalog/tree/main/Benchmark/) designed to demonstrate:

-- No performance degradation when implementing the modernization recommendations.
+- No performance degradation when implementing the correctness and modernization recommendations.
 - Potential performance enhancements achievable through the optimization recommendations.